 Palace of Versailles, Near Paris

-This year is a particularly pertinent year for the Palace of Versailles.
-It has been 100 years since the leaders of Germany and the Allies powers signed the Treaty of Versailles, which officially ended the First World War.
+It's particularly significant because in 1918, the leaders of Germany and the Allies powers signed the Treaty of Versailles there, which officially ended the First World War.

 Today, it is one of the greatest wonders of France, if not the world.
 Before being converted into a palace under the instruction of King Louis XIII in the 17th century, it served as his hunting lodge.
 It was later home to successive Kings, Louis XIV, XV and XVI until the French Revolution in 1789.